dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

+---
+title: Deploying .NET Aspire apps using AZD (in depth guide)
+description: Learn how to use AZD to deploy .NET Aspire apps to Azure Container Apps. ms.date: 11/11/2023
+zone_pivot_groups: azure-development-tool
+---

 # Deploying .NET Aspire apps using AZD (in depth guide)

 The Azure Developer CLI (AZD) has been extended to support deploying .NET Aspire